rwclutterbuck/super-coders/README.md

 ## Goals for the Future!

 - Add blog preview to desktop version of `createBlog.html`
+- Add a gif selection page rather than a random choice
 - Allow searching through all keys in our data rather than only returning searches based on title
 - Have a search results page
+- Profanity filter

 ---